mjbenefiel/GifTastic/README.md

 ![alt text](https://raw.githubusercontent.com/mjbenefiel/GifTastic/master/assets/images/readme.jpg "Giphy Search Engine")

+<h2> Project overview</h2>
+Kind of like Google, but for Giphy.
+This app utilizes jQuery and the Giphy API to search for GIFs.
 <hr></hr>

 <h2> How it works </h2>
 Type in the gif you're looking for.
 Hit submit.
 Similar to the Google Search Engine.
 Simple and easy.
 <hr></hr>